JulioRios15/Team-Profile-Generator/ReadMe.md

 ## Description
-Team Profile Generator is an node js command line application thats generates a template html & css files based in user inputs.
-Allowing the user to add a Single Manager and multiple Engineers & Interns based in the user desicion.
+Team Profile Generator is an node js command line application thats generates a template html & css files based on the user inputs.
+Allowing the user to add a single Manager and multiple Engineers & Interns based in the user desicion.

 ## Installation